 New England Senior Slam Tournaments

-We are excited to announce the fourth year of the highly successful New England Senior Slams Tournaments for senior players age groups 50-90.
-The New England Senior slams are a series of three USTA/NE sanctioned tournaments, modeled after the pro Grand Slams, and played on three different surfaces: hard court, clay and grass.
-There again will be a “goody bag” for all players and a party with food, drink and drawings for prizes at all the Slam tournaments for all players and their significant others.
-Based on player feedback, we have made some changes to make the Slams even better this year.
+We are excited to announce the ninth year of the highly successful New England Senior Slams Tournaments for senior players age groups 50-85 (the men's 90 age group has been deleted from the clay and grass Senior Slams in 2016 due to no participation the past few years).
+The New England Senior Slams are a series of three USTA/NE sanctioned tournaments, modeled after the pro Grand Slams, and played on three different surfaces: hard court, clay and grass.
+There are gifts for all players and a party with food and drink at all the Slam tournaments for all players and their significant others.

-The 2012 hard court Senior Slam at Yale had the honor of being selected by the United States Tennis Association to become a National Category II Tournament for the age groups of 50, 60 and 70 men and women and again will be a Category II national tournament this year.
-The rest of the age groups will again be NE tournaments and both tournaments will be held simultaneously as one tournament at Yale.
+The 2012 hard court Senior Slam at Yale had the honor of being selected by the United States Tennis Association to become a National Category II Tournament for the age groups of 50, 60 and 70 men and women.
+In 2014, the hard court Senior Slam got USTA approval to add all NE 50 and over age groups including the new women's 75 age group as Category II national events.
+All age groups also count for NE rankings.
+The women's 75 age group was also added in 2014 to the Clay and Grass Slams.

-The NE Senior Slams were a great success in the three years of its existence.
+The NE Senior Slams have been a great success in the eight years of its existence (2018 is the 9th year).
 You can read about each of them by clicking on the "Breaking News" link on the left of this page where you can find the stories.

 To provide all of these amenities and more, we are seeking sponsors.
 There are different levels of sponsorship; if you know of an organization or individuals who might be interested, contact Ken Miller at email@example.com or call him at 978-369-3045.

-Below is a description of the venues.
+Below is a description of the Slam venues.
 These are some of the best in New England.

 Yale - hard court